 When the ADC is not used, it is possible to set it in standby mode by clearing bit ADEN in ADCON register.
-In this mode its power dissipation is reduced.
+In this mode its power dissipation is about 1 μ W.

 IT ADC Management

 An interrupt end-of-conversion will occurs when the bit ADEOC is activated and the bit EADC is set.
 For re-arming the interrupt the bit ADEOC must be cleared by software.